 Snapp

-Snapp is a digital service that matches newcomers with local professionals for one-on-one virtual chats to share employment advice.
+Snapp is a digital mentorship platform that matches newcomers with local professionals for one-on-one virtual chats to share career advice.

 Snapp summary report